-Security Improvements Project: PMHA is seeking to improve upon security at our six (6) Public Housing family sites, which are Athena Gardens, Community Estates, Ravenna (Harvest) Woods, Heritage Knolls, Renaissance Place, and Townsquare Villas.
+Security Improvements Project (from 2021 Plan) - Update: PMHA is taking steps to improve upon security at our six (6) Public Housing family sites, which are Athena Gardens, Community Estates, Ravenna (Harvest) Woods, Heritage Knolls, Renaissance Place, and Townsquare Villas.
 The primary purpose of this project is to improve the safety, security, and monitoring at these sites.
 This project was first included in PMHA's approved 2021 MTW Annual Plan.

 PMHA plans to equip each site with security cameras mounted to either buildings or light posts, to offer surveillance coverage for the protection of our sites and our residents.
 Each site will also receive necessary lighting upgrades to help with camera surveillance under night or low daylight conditions.
 Each site will have multiple cameras, with either wired or wireless connection, connected to a central digital video recorder (DVR) located in either a locked property garage or locked community space office.
 Each DVR will be accessible remotely and viewable by select PMHA staff as a way to monitor site activity.
 This will serve as a resource if an incident would occur, and footage would be needed by PMHA to enforce a lease or by law enforcement.
 In addition to the lighting upgrades and security camera system installation, the units at each site, except for Ravenna (Harvest) Woods, will receive new front and rear exterior entry doors and code-compliant lever hardware to ensure the safety of every resident and of PMHA's properties.
-The replacement doors and hardware at Ravenna (Harvest) Woods are already incorporated into a separate project under the Capital Funds grant.
+The replacement doors and hardware at Ravenna (Harvest) Woods were already incorporated into a separate project under the Capital Funds grant.

-As of the date of submission on this Plan, PMHA is in the process of obtaining price quotes for security cameras for the outside area of the community building at Renaissance Place.
-Work has not yet begun on this project.
+As of the date of submission on this Plan, PMHA is in the process of obtaining price quotes for security cameras and Wi-Fi for the sites listed above.
+It is anticipated work on this project will begin prior to the end of the 2022 calendar year and may be completed by year-end or in the first half of 2023